Cub Scout Pack 1882

 What activities do Cub Scouts do?

-Your son will work with other Scouts his age in small groups and large groups on a variety of fun and engaging activities.
+Your child will work with other Scouts their age in small groups and large groups on a variety of fun and engaging activities.
 Younger children focus on building awareness of their community and service to their family.
-Older boys learn useful skills for safely adventuring into the outdoors as well as general life skills.
-Throughout the program's levels, the boys are given opportunities for leadership and responsibility appropriate to their age and maturity.
+Older children will learn useful skills for safely adventuring into the outdoors as well as general life skills.
+Throughout the program's levels, the boys and girls are given opportunities for leadership and responsibility appropriate to their age and maturity.

 How much time does it take?